-People often gain fresh insights and understandings of themselves
+You may gain fresh insights and understandings

-You may also learn more about areas in your life where you are feeling stuck
+Learn more about areas in your life where you are feeling stuck

-Focusing can help you to become aware of what is really important to you when making decisions
+Become aware of what is really important to you when making decisions

-Through Focusing you may discover a new way forward, perhaps something that had not occurred to you before and now feels just right
+Discover a new way forward, perhaps something that had not occurred to you before and now feels just right

 Ten days divided into five two day workshops or levels.